 How about the 1925 Presidential Yacht USS Sequoia?
 The 104-foot yacht was known as the “Floating White House,” served eight administrations, from Hoover to Carter.
 The National Historic Landmark will be in Belfast for the next several years during its restoration by French & Webb.

 Want to learn more about Belfast’s working harbor?
 Free, guided shipyard tours can be had at Front Street Shipyard.
-The free tours are available at 2:30pm, Monday through Friday, Memorial Day through Labor Day.
+The free tours are available at 2:30pm, Monday and Thursday from Memorial Day through Labor Day.
 No advance reservations are required.

 The Belfast Rail Trail is another lovely walkway in the area.
 The 2.3 mile (3.7 km) long, converted railroad bed follows the Passagassawaukeag River for a scenic walk, jog, or bike ride.